-Husband and wife duo Walter and Margarita Manzke are no strangers to the Los Angeles food scene, with their Parisian-inspired bistro-style café Bicyclette routinely named as one of the best in the city.
-However, this year, the pair have upped the ante with their most ambitious restaurant project yet: Manzke.
+Husband and wife duo Walter and Margarita Manzke are no strangers to the Los Angeles food scene, with their Parisian-inspired café Bicyclette routinely named as one of the best in the city.
+However, last year, the pair upped the ante with their most ambitious restaurant project yet: Manzke.

-Housed above Bicyclette in a cutesy chateau-style building on LA’s Pico Boulevard, Manzke is fine dining in its purest form.
-Impeccable quality ingredients from only the most carefully selected purveyors are transformed at the hands of the Manzkes and their team, resulting in a refined tasting menu that is a force to be reckoned with.
+Housed above Bicyclette in a cutesy chateau-style building on LA’s Pico Boulevard, Manzke opened in March 2022 and by the end of the year, it was awarded Michelin star.
+Impeccable quality ingredients from only the most carefully selected purveyors are transformed at the hands of the Manzkes and their team, resulting in a refined ten-course tasting menu that is a force to be reckoned with.

-For those who already know about the Manzkes’ cuisine, leave what you know at the door; this restaurant is on a whole new level.
+For those who already know about the Manzkes’ cuisine, leave what you know at the door: This restaurant is on a whole new level.
+LA’s dining scene is back with a bang.

 Walter Manzke is a chef with a serious résumé.
 His career started under Joachin Splicha at the now-closed Patina, before he moved on to undertake a culinary tour of Europe, which included a stint at Monaco’s storied Louis XV under Alain Ducasse.
 Back in the States, his reputation only grew during his tenure as head chef at Bastide and Church & State.